emo3/checkmks/README.md

 # checkmks

+To install a different version of CheckMK Server you will need to update the attributes->default of cmk['cmk_release'] to the value you wish to use.
+Current values are:
+2.0.0p27
+2.1.0p10

 Here is an example of where to get the free version:<br />
 This for RHEL/CentOS only<br />
 ```